 The minimum age for an International Cableski Official is 18 years (during the year of the exam).

-A candidate for a 1st Class Cableski Judge's exam must already be a 2nd Class Cableski Judge or a 2nd Class Waterski Judge and he shall also have judged under the control of members of the Confederational Cableski Council or its appointed representative, at least 4 times at Homologated competitions.
+A candidate for a 1st Class Cableski Judge's exam must already be a 2nd Class Cableski Judge or a 2nd Class Waterski Judge in all three events and he shall also have judged under the control of members of the Confederational Cableski Council or its appointed representative, at least 4 times at Homologated competitions.

 Examinations are in two parts, Theoretical and Practical.
 In order to qualify as an international Cableski official it is necessary to pass both parts and must have attended at least 1 seminar.
-A list of exams dates and venues will be published annually.